 After your visit to Dettifoss, you might want to visit its smaller neighbor, Selfoss waterfall, which is just south of Dettifoss.
 It is a beautiful horseshoe-shaped waterfall, 10 meters high and very wide.

-Here Jökulsá á Fjöllum glacial river has traveled for around 140 km from its source in the Vatnajökull glacier.
+Here Jökulsá á Fjöllum glacial river has traveled for around 140 km from its source in the Vatnajökull glacier, which is Europe’s largest ice cap by volume.

 An easy short hike (approx. 1 km from the Dettifoss trail) to Selfoss waterfall is well worth it, even though it falls in the shadow of its massive neighbor, Dettifoss.